innosolvesolutions/dr-adam-privacy/index.md

 Dr. ADAM does **not collect any personally identifiable information** unless explicitly provided by the user.

 We may process:
-- The text you enter into the chatbot for generating medical-related responses
+- The text you enter into ther chatbot for generating medical-related responses
 - Device information for app improvement (non-personal and anonymized)

 We do **not** collect: